 Cold Brew 43

 This is one of the easiest and most reliable Licor 43 drinks you can try.
-Simply pour 1 ½ ounce of the classic vanilla liqueur into a glass with ice cubes.
-Then, stir it together with five ounces of cold brew coffee.
+Simply pour 1 ½ ounces of the classic vanilla liqueur into a glass with ice cubes.
+Then, stir it together with 5 ounces of cold brew coffee.
 With this simple combination, you’ll have a cold and boozy coffee drink to enjoy after a meal.

 Red Sangria 43